Nikol304/union_shop/prompt.md

 - add the products and reuse the page
 - add back button so i can go back to all collections page
 - make products look like the shop ones
+- the collection one shouldnt appear as a link for final project

 # Navigation
 - add navigation routes for all pages --/page_name

+# Product page
+- link page

+# Mobile navigation
+- On phone sandwitch bar menu doesnt show all options available on dekstop
+- shop is missing

 # Next steps:
 - print shack pages to match example ones